 Ask any parent and they'll tell you that doing the right thing for their kids isn't always as easy as it sounds.
 With new parenting trends, changing regulations, and the price of everything from clothing to food skyrocketing, it's not always easy to know what's best for your little ones.

-However, the vast majority of contemporary parents can pat themselves on the back for at least one thing: They’re no longer abiding by the questionable—even dangerous—advice parents were following just a few decades ago.
-Read on to discover some once-standard parenting choices that would horrify most parents today.
+However, the vast majority of contemporary parents can pat themselves on the back for at least one thing: They're no longer abiding by the questionable—even dangerous—advice parents were following just a few decades ago.
+Read on to discover some once-standard parenting choices that we would never think of doing today.

 Letting kids ride in the car unrestrained

 Today's car seats are so sturdy and well-armored, they could practically classify as tanks.
 But for many years, kids rode pretty much unrestrained in the car.
 In fact, it wasn't until 1985 that children were required to sit in car seats in the United States.

 There are still countless contemporary parents who smoke around their kids, but the decision to do so is undeniably frowned upon.
 Just half a century ago, however, parents were happily puffing away in front of their kids—frequently indoors—without anyone batting an eye.
 According to Gallup, just 40 percent of adults knew there was a link between smoking and cancer back in 1954.
 And as recently as 1966, leading medical textbook Williams Obstetrics even suggested that pregnant women could safely smoke up to 10 cigarettes a day.

 Biting children to keep them from biting others

 That "do as I say, not as I do" approach was big with some parents just a few decades ago, particularly in terms of discipline.